 - people who go into a casino after the casino expressly told them they were not welcome

 Ordinarily, landowners and tenants are not liable to trespassers for any injuries they suffer while trespassing on their land.
-But landowners and occupiers may liable to trespassers for their injuries in the following three circumstances:
+Though landowners and occupiers may be liable to trespassers for their injuries in the following three circumstances: